DataDog/heroku-buildpack-datadog/README.md

 ## Enabling integrations

-To enable a [Datadog-<INTEGRATION_NAME> integration][12], create a file `/datadog/conf.d/<INTEGRATION_NAME>.yaml` in the root of your application.
+To enable a [Datadog-<INTEGRATION_NAME> integration][12], create a file in the datadog configuration folder within your application.
 During the dyno start up, your YAML files are copied to the appropriate Datadog Agent configuration directories.

-For example, to enable the [Datadog-Redis integration][13], create the file `/datadog/conf.d/redisdb.yaml` at the root of your application:
+For example, to enable the [Datadog-Redis integration][13], add the file `/datadog/conf.d/redisdb.yaml` at the root of your application (or `/$DD_HEROKU_CONF_FOLDER/conf.d/redisdb.yaml` if you have changed this [configuration option](#configuration)):

 ```yaml
 init_config: